zjruff/pycnet-audio/docs/index.rst

 	``process``
 		Inventory the audio files; generate spectrograms; generate class scores; summarize apparent detections; and generate the review file.
 This is intended to be the "bread-and-butter" option for normal data processing.

+	``batch_process``
+		Same as ``process``, but process a list of directories instead of just one.
+The paths to the target directories are read from a text file.
+Target directories will be processed in sequence using the same set of options.

 	``spectro``
 		Inventory the audio files (if necessary) and generate the spectrograms.